 Doesn’t Add Up

 And I’ve written before, Quintiles was renamed July in honor of Julius Caesar in 44 BC, and Sextilis was renamed August in honor of Caesar Augustus in 8 BC.
-The emperor Commodus — made (in)famous by the movie Gladiator — tried to rename a month after himself but this was repealed after his assassination in AD 192.
+Emperor Commodus, son of Marcus Aurelius — made (in)famous by the movie Gladiator — tried to rename a month after himself, but this was repealed after his assassination in AD 192.

 Changes to the Roman calendar could only be made by the pontifex maximus, the high priest of the College of Pontiffs in ancient Rome.
 When Julius Caesar became pontifex maximus, he reformed the calendar by getting rid of the intercalary months that had previously used to “pad” the calendar to fit the 365 days in a solar year.